 - No generators or sound systems – we have a range of ace entertainment options you can enjoy with other festivalgoers.

-- Absolutely no open fires are to be lit within the festival area or anywhere else in the gorge or across the Mendips.
+- Absolutely no open fires are to be lit within the festival area or anywhere else on the farm

 - No fireworks, powered vehicles, drones, weapons of mass destruction or pan pipes please.

 East Soar car park, near Malborough, Devon, TQ7 3DR

 The A379 from Plymouth and the A381 from Totnes both meet at Kingsbridge.
 The A381 continues south to Salcombe where you can follow signs to Soar.

 Look out for yellow signs directing you to the festival once you’re getting close.
 Please follow requests to drive slowly and carefully on the quiet country road leading to SWOF, and once on the site itself.
 Be aware that bike and horse riders, as well as walkers and runners, may be using the roads too.

 Parking: East Soar car park, near Malborough, Devon

 The long distance walking trail, the South West Coast Path, travels along the coast from Plymouth to Salcombe.
 It passes National Trust land at Thurlestone, Hope Cove, Bolt Head, Bolberry Down, Bolt Tail and East Soar on the way.
 The path continues again on the east side of the estuary, going from East Portlemouth to Torcross via Prawle Point.

 Totnes train station 20 miles and Plymouth train station 25 miles.